truchas/truchas/BUILDING.md

 Truchas requires some additional libraries, but these can be built by the third party library build step described below.

-#### First Time Users
-First time users may find it easiest to use one or more of the build scripts located in the `scripts` directory.
-These scripts are simple-to-use drivers for the compilation procedure described below.
-See [scripts/README.md](./scripts/README.md) for usage instructions.

 #### Compiling
 Compiling Truchas for the first time is usually a two-stage process.
 The first stage involves building and installing additional third party libraries (TPL) that Truchas requires and which are not present on your system.
 This only needs to be done once.
-A cmake superbuild project for this stage can be found in the `tpl` subdirectory.
-See [tpl/README.md](./tpl/README.md) for instructions.
+A cmake superbuild project for this stage can be found in the [truchas-tpl](https://gitlab.com/truchas/truchas-tpl) repository on GitLab.
+See its README file for instructions.

 Once the required TPLs are installed, the procedure for building Truchas is straightforward.
 You create a build directory, run cmake from that directory,